1981–82 Segunda División B

-The 1982–83 Segunda División B season was the 5th since its establishment.
+The 1981–82 Segunda División B season was the 5th since its establishment.
 The first matches of the season were played on 20 September 1981, and the season ended on 23 May 1982.

+The division consisted of two geographic groups.
+Barcelona Atlético (FC Barcelona's reserve team) were the Group I champions and Xerez CD were the Group II champions.

 Overview before the season

 40 teams joined the league, including four relegated from the 1980–81 Segunda División and 6 promoted from the 1980–81 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.